Navid200/xDrip/docs/Snooze.md

 If the cause of the alert is addressed before the snooze period ends, the alert will not continue after the snooze period ends.

-But, there is a much easier way to snooze an alert by just swiping right the associatied notification.
+But, there is a much easier way to snooze an alert by just swiping right the associated notification.
 Snoozing an alert this way, snoozes it for default snooze time.
 The default snooze time for every Glucose level alert can be set on its edit alert page.
 ![](./Alerts/images/GLA_DefaultSnooze.png)